 Azim: Oh, we can do that if they can make better press releases.

 Some in the room laugh and nod their heads.
 Haji Wahab chuckles and looks at Vivian who has a big smile across her face.
-Gotta love these wise-ass young ones.
+These young ones.